Professor Email: email@example.com

 - therapeutic treatment (e.g., cognitive behavioural therapy) to address any psychological, mental health, cognitive or social competency risk factors.

-Organized Crime and Internal Conspiracies at Canadian Marine Ports (2010 to 2018) - This research, funded by the federal Departments of Public Safety and Justice, examines the vulnerability of Canadian commercial container ports to organized crime groups and activities.
+Organized Crime and Internal Conspiracies at Canadian Marine Ports - This research, funded by the federal Departments of Public Safety and Justice, examines the vulnerability of Canadian commercial container ports to organized crime groups and activities.
 The different studies involved in the research included a focus on the role of internal conspiracies (the corruption of dockworkers and/or the placement of members or associates of criminal groups on the docks) to facilitate smuggling and other criminal activities at marine container ports.
 Research methods include a literature review, interviews, review of criminal intelligence reports, and an analysis of police case files and court proceedings' transcripts.
-This research has been applied in expert witness affidavits I have prepared for the Department of Justice as part of a series of court cases.
+This research has been applied to expert witness work I have conducted for the Department of Justice as part of a series of court cases.

-2018 - Canadian Organized Crime.
-Toronto: Canadian Scholars Press
+2022 - Canadian Organized Crime.
+2nd Edition, Toronto: Canadian Scholars Press

 2016 - Iced: The Story of Organized Crime in Canada.
 2nd Edition.
 Toronto: HarperCollins.